DFE-Digital/bat-design-history/app/posts/manage-teacher-training-applications/2020-03-27-application-layout-changes.md

 - there's limited space in the right column to fit the content nicely
 - there's not enough space in the left column to explain what the candidate's view is

-If the sections are laid out with simple headings and paragraphs Then we it'll be much easier to read
+If the sections are laid out with simple headings, paragraphs and sensible line lengths, then it'll be easy to read

 {{ appFigure({
   image: {